arjunmehta/heartbeats/README.md

 ```

 #### heart.onceOnBeat(beatInterval, function)
 This method will add a single event to the heart.
 After `beatInterval` the supplied function will execute.
 This method counts from the time you add the `onceOnBeat` event.
+It's kind of like `setTimeout`.

 ```javascript
 heartbeats.heart("heartA").onceOnBeat(2, function(){